hannahro15/Theme-park-reviews-site/README.md

 * As a user I expect the website to be responsive on a range of screen sizes so I am view it on different devices.
 * As a user all social links work in the footer.

+## Fonts and Colours

+I have decided to keep a clean and basic font and colour scheme with a standard default Sans-Serif font, and a peachy-yellowy background colour for the main body elements of the website so everything is displayed clearly to the user.

 ##  Database Schema

 Please see below the Database Schema screenshot for my project.
 I used MongoDB Database to build my project with.